 Cloud computing is a concept in the world of multimedia, and one towards which the world is now gradually moving, in view of the many powerful advantages it offers.
 This concept can be summarized as a model enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g. networks, servers, storage, applications and services) that can be rapidly provisioned and released with minimal management effort or service-provider interaction.

+Cloud computing models are defined by five essential characteristics: demand, delivery over a broad network access, resource pooling, rapid elasticity, self and measured services.

 For many countries, cloud computing represents a possible solution to the lack of adequate computing resources and it has achieved remarkable growth in many of the most developed countries, particularly after the adoption of this trend by mobile-telephone operators and manufacturers.
 Cloud computing is considered by key industry leaders to be the next technological revolution of the twenty-first century.

 The main key characteristics of cloud computing are economies of scale (infrastructure sharing) and flexibility of use.

+In view of the importance of the topic, cloud computing is dealt with by two study groups in the Telecommunication Standardization Sector.
+ITU-T Study Group 13 on future networks, with focus on IMT-2020, cloud computing and trusted network infrastructures, is responsible for studies relating to the requirements, architectures, capabilities and APIs as well as softwareization and orchestration aspects of converged future networks (FN), specifically focusing on IMT-2020 non-radio related parts.
+The main areas covered by this study group include cloud computing and big data aspects: studies of the requirements, functional architectures and their capabilities, mechanisms and deployment models of cloud computing, covering inter- and intra-cloud computing as well as distributed cloud aspects.

+In addition, the work carried out under this study Question should be associated with ITU-T Study Group 20 on the Internet of Things (IoT) and smart cities and communities; Study Group 20 is responsible for studies relating to the Internet of Things (IoT) and its applications, and smart cities and communities (SC&C).
+This includes studies relating to big data aspects of IoT and SC&C, e-services and smart services for SC&C.

+Collaboration is therefore required between both Sectors in order to successfully deal with the challenges and opportunities facing the developing countries in terms of access to cloud computing.

 2 Question or issue for study

-a) Discuss infrastructure needs for supporting and enabling access to cloud services, and highlight best practices for developing such infrastructure.
+a) Discuss infrastructure needs for supporting and enabling access to cloud services.

-b) Examine definitions and characteristics of cloud computing and its future trends.
+b) Examine future cloud-computing trends.

 c) What are the features of networks that support effective access to cloud-computing services?